-- Prioritising connection through a positive school climate for students - for example: creating opportunities for students to socialise, having opportunities for students to talk through recent experiences, and providing quiet spaces for students to 'chill out'. - Monitoring and tracking engagement to identify students at risk of disengaging for example: intensifying attendance monitoring and using 'check in' surveys or 'pulse checks'. - → Strengthening relationships with students and their whānau - for example: increasing meetings with whānau.
-A quarter of leaders told ERO they found greater whānau involvement and integration of home and school learning a key success during lockdown. - Using positive and consistent messaging about the value of good attendance - for example: through communicating about successes of lockdown; expressing belief in students' capabilities. - Giving students opportunities to make decisions about their learning - for example: through revising school schedules.
+- Prioritising connection through a positive school climate for students - for example: creating opportunities for students to socialise, having opportunities for students to talk through recent experiences, and providing quiet spaces for students to 'chill out'. - Monitoring and tracking engagement to identify students at risk of disengaging for example: intensifying attendance monitoring and using 'check in' surveys or 'pulse checks'. - Strengthening relationships with students and their whānau - for example: increasing meetings with whānau.
+A quarter of leaders told ERO they found greater whānau involvement and integration of home and school learning a key success during lockdown. - Using positive and consistent messaging about the value of good attendance - for example: through communicating about successes of lockdown; expressing belief in students' capabilities. - Giving students opportunities to make decisions about their learning - for example: through revising school schedules and allowing senior students more flexibility about where and when they learn.
 Two thirds of schools told ERO they intend to retain some elements of distance learning and increase the use of digital technology in their curriculum and delivery.